-The Task Force met from October 2013 through May 2014, and will produce a final report to the CMAP Board in June 2014.
+The Task Force met from October 2013 through May 2014, and produced a final report presented to the CMAP Board in June 2014.
 After reaffirming the importance of freight to metropolitan Chicago's economic future and identifying the region's freight challenges, the Task Force considered how freight institutions have been developed in other regions, potential institutional models, operational improvements, and revenue strategies to support freight investment.
 A full scope of the Task Force's activities is available here.

 Task Force Membership